Integration deprecated as of Q1 2022, see this article for more information.

 How can patrons update what they have checked out in Overdrive?

+Because CLC members are in Overdrive consortium with other non-CLC libraries the system needs a way to track the title when it is CKO’d by a non-CLC library patron.
 What happens when a copy is checked out by a non-CLC library in the ebook consortium?

 The item in the Polaris system will have its status changed to Unavailable while the copy is checked out to a non-CLC patron.